jinghao666/kdenlive/dev/ideas/Same-Track-Crossfades.md

 * Select clip A and use a keyboard shortcut to add a cross-fade between those clips.
 This variant is used mainly by professional video editing appliations.

+### What tasks are included?

+* Method to create a cross-fade (either via keyboard or via mouse) and modify its duration
+* Visual representation of the cross-fade in the timeline
+* Cross-fade effect with an ease-in/out function (e.g. sine instead of just linear)
+* Method to remove a cross-fade again

 [cfa]: https://www.homebrewaudio.com/crossfade-meaning-what-does-it-mean-to-crossfade-audio/